mrzwang/mrzwang/README.md

 I am a sophomore at MIT majoring in the intersection of Mathematics, Computer Science, and Artificial Intelligence, with a particular interest in Machine Learning.

+## Current Projects

+### Computer Use Agent (CUA)
+**Description:** Developing an autonomous browser interaction system using both AutoGen framework and Azure's Computer Use Preview API.
+This project enables AI models to navigate web interfaces through a sophisticated action handling system supporting clicks, typing, scrolling, and keyboard shortcuts.
+The implementation features custom Hugging Face model integration with function-calling capabilities, safety checks for user approval, screenshot-based visual feedback loops, and automatic tab management.
+The system maintains context awareness through URL tracking and provides detailed reasoning summaries, creating a human-in-the-loop experience where AI can perform web tasks while allowing human supervision.
+The architecture supports both streaming and synchronous completions with configurable model parameters, providing a foundation for research into autonomous web navigation capabilities.
+**Note:** This is proprietary work in progress; source code is not publicly available at this time.

 ## Research

 ### NGFuzz: Neural-Guided Adversarial Fuzzing Framework